i314-campbell-wi19/project-tutorials/rpi-setup.md

 WindowsVersion                 : 1809
 ```

-If the system reports that you are on Windows 10 and that the `WindowsVerion` is `1803` or newer, you may skip to the main tutorial.
-Otherwise, please proceed to download and install __Bonjour Print Services for Windows (current version 2.0.2)__ from Apple.
+If the system reports that you are on Windows 10 and that the `WindowsVerion` is `1809` or newer, you are ready to proceed with main tutorial.
+Otherwise, you will need to upgrade Windows to a supported version.

-Bonjour includes an implementation of _multicast DNS (mDNS). mDNS is a standard protocol that lets us locate devices and services (including our RaspberryPi's) on simple networks without any manual configuration or supporting infrastructure.
-Microsoft has only begun to embrace these standards, and this poses a problem since our initial network consists of nothing more than a point-to-point Ethernet connection.

 ###  2.3. <a name='LinuxUsers'></a>Linux Users
 Using your default package manager (likely `yum` or `apt`), confirm that __Avahi mDNS__ services are installed (mDNS is typically part of the default distribution).